How to Predict Weather with Clouds? 10 Different Types of Clouds

 Below are practical steps you can take to recognize different types of clouds as well as hone your weather prediction skills:

-4. Combine your observation of Weather forecast and wind direction and clouds to better predict the weather.
+• Combine your observation of wind direction and clouds to better predict weather.

-5. To better observe clouds, you should use all of your senses and choose your favorite sitting position in nature.
-Watch for any changes to the birds, plants & nature's overall activity as the weather unfolds.
+• Use all of your senses and choose your favorite sitting position in nature.
+Watch for changes to the birds, plants, and nature's overall activity as the weather unfolds.

 Conclusion

-Of course, there’s a lot more we could say about how to predict weather with clouds, but I hope this article has inspired you to get outside and start watching the sky with a more critical eye.
+There’s a lot more we could say about how to predict weather with clouds, but we hope this article has inspired you to get outside and start watching the sky with a more critical eye.

 Rate: 4.1 - 50Votes